-- Write a data management plan

-- Make sure data are shareable and can be understood:

-- Obtain consent to share

-- Do not disclose identities without consent

-- Use open source and standard formats

-- Provide context and documentation

-- Protect your data at all stages (secure storage, encryption)
+- Write a data management plan. - Make sure data are shareable and can be understood: - What legal gateway will you use if you are collecting/using personal data. - If you use consent, ensure it covers data sharing. - Do not disclose identities without consent. - Use open source and standard formats. - Provide context and documentation. - Protect your data at all stages (secure storage, encryption).